LOADING ...

 So he to a table, she wheels her chair

-Some people look down and stare
+Some people down and others stare

 And a grabs her little girl